AWLQ Volunteer FAQ

 Volunteering at AWLQ is a 4 step process.
 Read the Position Descriptions carefully and decide which position you would like to volunteer in, then:

-- Be assigned on the roster for your First Shift.
+- Be assigned on the roster for your First Shift, commencing volunteering and training.

 WHAT HAPPENS IF I AM SICK / CAN NOT ATTEND?